anwarmamat/cmsc330spring20/project3/README.md

 let t2 = (1, None, 0)   (* Transition from state 1 to state 0 on epsilon *)
 ```

 While the formal definition of a transition is a function which maps a state and character to a set of states, we will define transitions as 3-tuples so that each edge in the NFA will correspond to a single transition in the list of transitions.
-This will make declaring NFAs more concise.
+This will make the syntax for defining NFAs cleaner, and allows for a one-to-one mapping between elements of the transition list and edges in the NFA graph.

 An example NFA would be: